reneevhuang/HelloWorld-Unity/README.md

 # HelloWorld-Unity
- Sample project that renders a ball and card
+ Sample project that renders a ball and card using Vuforia